 - How stressed are you? – Take this free stress test from the stress management society to get a better idea of your stress level and how to handle it.

-- Stress Management – The University of Georgia's Web site presents many facets of life that contribute to stress for students and recommends using a wellness lifestyle approach to cope with them.
+- Managing Stress: Tobacco – The University of Georgia's website presents many facets of life that contribute to stress for students and recommends using a wellness lifestyle approach to cope with them.

 - Stress Management Techniques – The Mindtools Web site helps you identify sources of stress and provides techniques to help you cope with stress on a daily basis.

-For additional support with stress management, please contact the director of academic support at your location.
+For additional support with stress management, please connect with your local academic support team.